GitTools/GitLink/README.md

 The custom url will be used to fill the placeholders with the relative file path and the revision hash.

-### Logging to a file

-When you need to log the information to a file, use the following command line:

-    GitLink.exe <pdbfile> -l GitLinkLog.log

 ### More options

 There are many more parameters you can use.
 Display the usage doc with the following command line: